Duncan1738/arch-linux-xfce-i3-install-2025/README.md

 ---

 ## License

-MIT

----

-## Credits

----

-Enjoy your new Arch Linux system! 🌟
+Enjoy your new Arch Linux system!